Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 GDNative
 -----------

-This plugin contains an optional native component, which speeds up some operations such as sculpting the terrain.
-However, at time of writing, a prebuilt binary is built-in only on `Windows` and `Linux`, I'm not yet able to build for other platforms so you may need to do it yourself, until I can provide an official one.
+This plugin contains two optional native components, one which speeds up some operations such as sculpting the terrain and another which adds a NativeScript for QuadTreeLod.

+However, at time of writing, a prebuilt binary is built-in only on `Windows` and `Linux`*, I'm not yet able to build for other platforms so you may need to do it yourself, until I can provide an official one.

 Before doing this, it's preferable to close the Godot editor so it won't lock the library files.
 Note that these steps are very similar to GDNative C++ development, which repeats parts of [Godot's documentation](https://docs.godotengine.org/en/3.2/tutorials/plugins/gdnative/gdnative-cpp-example.html).

+\* There is a built-in binary for OS X but only for the QuadTreeLod.

+## Building the C++ Library

+This library provides the native implementations for operations on the terrain.

 ### Building instructions